Chuqiao-Peng/Eureka/README.md

 ## Features

+- Python backend development for robust data processing and analysis
+- Flutter frontend design for a user-friendly interface
 - Utilizes Electrocardiographic Biometric Technology and Artificial Intelligence for overdose prediction
 - Aims to revolutionize public health and improve healthcare outcomes